-Skiing and snowboarding can be enjoyed in many ways.
-On the slopes you may see people using alpine, snowboard, telemark, cross-country, or other specialized equipment, such as that used by disabled or other skiers and riders.
-Regardless of how you decide to enjoy the slopes, always show courtesy to others and be aware that there are elements of risk in skiing and snowboarding that common sense and personal awareness can help reduce.
-Observe the codes listed below and share with others the responsibility for a great skiing and riding experience.
+Skiing can be enjoyed in many ways.
+At ski areas you may see people using alpine, snowboard, telemark, cross country and other specialized ski equipment, such as that used by disabled or other skiers.
+Regardless of how you decide to enjoy the slopes, always show courtesy to others and be aware that there are elements of risk in skiing that common sense and personal awareness can help reduce.
+Observe the code listed below and share with other skiers the responsibility for a great skiing experience.

 Terrain Safety - Make a plan!

 Everytime you use freestyle terrain, make a plan for each feature you want to use.
 Your speed, approach and take off will directly affect your manueauver and landing.